-16 Mar Don’t Rely on Luck, Irish or Otherwise, to Get Your Story Published
+16 Mar Don’t Rely on Luck to Get Your Story Published

 If you’re not a trained public relations professional, the idea of pitching a story or product to a media entity can be pretty scary.
 Let’s be fair, sometimes it can be scary for us pros as well.
 Lucky for us, we have training and relationships on our side.
 Lucky for you, you have us to guide you.